QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/ansible-grain.md

 ### Tools and technologies

-The following tools and technologies are installed out of the box on our agents in the Kubernetes pods and can be used when writing grain scripts (pre/post, etc.):
+The following tools and technologies are installed out of the box on our agents in the Kubernetes pods and can be used when designing ansible playbook execution:

 * dotnet
 * git